 Waterbottle

 You’re cruising around one of the most biodiverse areas of our planet.
-Please do not buy plastic water bottles and contribute to the worlds pollution problem.
-Buy a travel water bottle before your trip and keep refilling it up with that.
+Please do not buy plastic water bottles and contribute to the world’s pollution problem.
+Use a travel water bottle on your trip and keep refilling it.

 Walking Poles